unnzzz/unnzzz/README.md

-- 👋 Hi, I’m Unnati Bukhariya , you can call me @unnzzz
+- 👋 Hi, I’m Unnati Bukhariya
 - 👀 I’m interested in Game develpoment, Web development - both Frontend and Backend, UI/UX designing, Data Structures and Algorithms, and Machine Learning.
 - 👀 I am equipped with a diverse and promising skill set.
 Proficient in an assortment of technologies, including Java, Kotlin, React, Android Studio, GitHub,       and OpenGL.
 - 🌱 I’m currently learning Advanced Programming in C++, Solidity, Machine Learning using Python, SQL , and Data Analytics.